arian233/SudokuGame/README.md

 **The one for marking is in the master branch, and the other version is located at the "Master_1" branch.**

-The answer for this preset puzzle is:
+The answer to this preset puzzle is:
 ```
   { 1, 2, 3, 4, 5, 6, 7, 8, 9 }
   { 4, 5, 6, 7, 8, 9, 1, 2, 3 }